');

 About Troy, KS

-Troy is a small community in Kansas with a population of 794 residents.
-The median household income is $50,900 per year, which is near the national average.
-The median age in Troy is 44 years.
+Troy is a small community located in Kansas with a population of 794 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $50,900 per year, which is 32% below the national median of $75,149.
+The median age of 44 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Troy, KS